jerseyweeds/multistreamnews.tv/README.md

   - Regional: 6abc, NASA, and more
 * **Color-Coded Buttons**: Each news channel button has a unique color from a 12-color palette for easy visual identification
 * **Expandable Interface**: The news channels section can be collapsed to save space when not needed
+* **Smart Fallback**: Automatically falls back to built-in channels if Networks.txt cannot be loaded

 ### Window Management
 * **macOS-style Window Controls**: Each video player is housed in a clean, macOS-inspired window with familiar traffic light controls: